-A contribution to the development of learning theory is the hypothesis that extreme case reasoning can lead to more confident inferences by enhancing the use of imagistic simulations.
-Extreme cases are evidently not just a problem-solving heuristic; this process was used by experts and students for learning, building, and testing mental models that could provide causal explanations for phenomena.
+These findings also contribute to the development of learning theory by suggesting extreme case reasoning as a possible mechanism for enhancing the use of imagistic simulations.
+Extreme cases are evidently not just a problem-solving heuristic-this process was used by experts and students for learning, building, and testing mental models that could provide causal explanations for phenomena.